 History and Origins of the Sugar Maple

 Sugar Maple (Acer saccharum) is a forest tree that can reach 80 feet or more in the wild, but is more likely to be around 40 feet in a garden setting.
 It is found growing naturally throughout the north-east, as far west as Minnesota and south to Virginia and Tennessee.
 It has a dense, rounded crown about 30 feet across on a 40 foot tree, reaching 60 feet across on an 80 foot tree.The leaves are the familiar ‘maple-leaf’ form, with 5 lobes and they are about 5 inches or more in size.It is a deciduous tree so it loses its leaves in winter, but not before they turn to beautiful shades of gold, orange and crimson.

 Buying Sugar Maples at The Tree Center

-Sugar Maple is a distinct species of maple and other types of maples will not have the same fall color and growth habits.
+Sugar Maple is a distinct species and other types of maples will not have the same fall color and growth habits.
 Seedling trees are very variable and our trees are grown by grafting stems of selected, improved forms onto seedling roots.
 This also develops a good trunk structure and ensures that your tree will have top-quality fall color.
-However these take longer to produce, so avoid cheaper, seedling trees that will only be a disappointment.
+However, these take longer to produce, so avoid cheaper seedling trees that will only be a disappointment.

 We sell only trees that are true to their proper form and we have a wide range of sizes to give you the best plant for your purpose.
-However we are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this tree may be limited.
-To avoid disappointment order now.
+However, we are constantly renewing our stock so our customers get fresh, healthy plants – so supplies of this tree may be limited.